mariocasciaro/object-path-immutable/README.md

 This can be seen as a simpler and more intuitive alternative to the *React Immutability Helpers* and *Immutable.js*.

+## Changelog
+### 1.0
+- **Breaking change**: The way the library handles empty paths has changed.
+Before this change,all the methods were returning the original object.
+The new behavior is as follows:
+  -

 ## Install

     npm install object-path-immutable --save